AkashAniyeri/Python-Projects/README.md

 Funds Transfer (Optional)
 Users can transfer money between their own accounts or to other users.
 Implement validation checks to ensure sufficient balance and valid recipients.

-Usage
-Clone the Repository:
-Clone this repository to your local machine using Git or download it as a ZIP file.
-Open a terminal or command prompt and navigate to the project folder.
-Run the Python Script:
-Execute the Python script (banking_system.py or your chosen filename) using the command: python banking_system.py
 Other than all of these there are many additional feauture also......